MichaelGrupp/TTT/README.md

 ## Installation

-Download via...
+Download the template folder via...
-* the .zip file from GitHub
+* the .zip file from GitHub (green download button)
 * or `git clone`

 ## Usage